Consider the following….

 Here’s something probably not thought of often: If you throw a poo-covered wad of tissue in the trash instead of flushing it, consider covering it with other trash so that if a fly, gnat, or other winged home intruder cannot walk their little legs all over it and then walk along your counter tops, thus cross-contaminating your surfaces without your knowing.

 Consideration #5) Do you have a little extra money for light replacements?
-Uvb needs replaced every 6 months even if it still lights, full spectrum only needs replaced when it burns out (they need both).
+Uvb needs replaced every 6 – 12 months even if it still lights, full spectrum bulbs only need replaced when they burn out (they need both).
 Can you afford food and any needed vet visits for the life span of your desired new friend, etc.?

 After the start-up, lizards usually are not expensive to have, especially as they get older and desire less living food and prefer more produce.